 Traveling with the Float Turbo 15 can be difficult if you plan on traveling by plan.
 Airport TSA does not like people bringing compressed air cylinders onto airplanes that reach elevations exceeding 36,000 feet in the air.
 These two things just don’t add up and would result in very bad things.

 With this said, if you are planning on taking your avalanche backpack on an airplane with its air cylinder, the best thing to do is to empty your air cylinder with the head detached.
 It is important you discharge your air cylinder before arriving at the airport.
 We suggest putting your air cylinder and its head in separate plastic bags and carrying them through airport security so they are visible to the TSA agents.

 Once you arrive at your destination, locate a refill center to either exchange your air cylinder or get it refilled.
 If no refill center is available at your location high pressure floor pumps can be purchased to refill your air cylinders yourself manually.
 BCA suggests the Benjamin Aire high pressure pump from Crosman Corporation.
 You can pick one of these up online for roughly $150 USD.

 For international travel the International Air Transport Association has approved avalanche backpacks with pressurized air cylinders for travel.
 Check with your airline for permission and for them to check through your luggage if needed.

 BCA also recommends printing off the IATA Dangerous Goods Regulations to place with your avalanche backpack in your checked luggage.
-Long story short, travelling with the Float Turbo 15 can be complicated.
-Check travel recommendations for more specific advice depending on your destination before travelling.
+Long story short, traveling with the Float Turbo 15 can be complicated.
+Check travel recommendations for more specific advice depending on your destination before traveling.